 It is unknown whether or not Suda was familiar with 4chan culture, but it should be noted that 4chan culture always existed downstream from its Japanese predecessors, 2channel and Futaba channel, which we know for a fact he was familiar with, as their posting patterns and mannerisms were referenced in killer7 by the character of Susie Sumner.

 As such, it is not surprising that Travis’ interests perfectly captured the zeitgeist of mid-2000s 4chan loli culture.
-While his favorite anime, Pure White Lover Bizzarre Jelly, designed by okama (a personal friend of Kozaki), was modeled after PreCure, 4chan culture revolved around Lucky Star.
+While his favorite anime, Pure White Lover Bizzarre Jelly, designed by okama (who was introduced to Suda by Eisin Sasaki), was modeled after PreCure, 4chan culture revolved around Lucky Star.
 Loli imagery was often juxtaposed with offensive and provocative content, which is an interesting parallel with Travis going on murder sprees with a magical girl t-shirt.
 Pure White Lover Bizzarre Jelly also happens to be a mecha anime, and the combined version of the three mechs, Pure White Giant Glastonbury, is based on Space Runaway Ideon, but also ties into the mid-2000s resurgence of mecha anime spearheaded by Gurren Lagann.

 When asked about the main inspiration behind Travis, Suda cited Johnny Knoxville from Jackass, a reality show where him and his colleagues would partake in a series of dangerous stunts and pranks, which culminated in a movie in 2002.
 Other inspirations included Travis Bickle, the main character of Martin Scorsese’s Taxi Driver as played by Robert De Niro, and Travis Henderson, the protagonist of Win Wenders’ Paris, Texas as played by Harry Dean Stanton.